5 Of The Best Materials For Basement Flooring

 - Budget

-Luxury Vinyl Tile or Planks
+Luxury Vinyl Tile/Planks

 Pros:

-- Extremely durable material
+- Extremely durable and waterproof material.

-- Can be somewhat warm because of its thickness
+- Can be somewhat warm because of its thickness.

-- Very affordable and easy to install (friendly to DIYers)
+- Very affordable and easy to install.

 Cons: